SuiMachine/Sui-s-Speedrunning-Investigation-Utility-for-Unity-Games/README.md

 # Sui's Speedrunning Investigation Utility for Unity Games
 A utility to display triggers and other goodies to simplifying optimising games and such.
+Name should have been longer, but this will do...
+Kappa.